Oregon Cartoon Institute is holding its second public meeting on Sunday, Feb. 12, at 2:00 PM at 5th Avenue Cinema.

 In the photo above, use of which was generously made possible by the Oregon Historical Society, Lew Cook is 15 years old.
 That is his own 35mm camera.
 A doting aunt, knowing that he was in love with the movies, bought it for him.
 He quit selling newspapers and went to work as a newsreel photographer.

-Top Four Reasons You Might Want To See The Clay Baker:
+Top Three Reasons You Might Want To See The Little Baker:

-3. The Clay Baker was made “in the 1920’s” which means Cook could have made it anywhere between age 11 and age 20.
+2. The Little Baker was made “in the 1920’s” which means Cook could have made it anywhere between age 11 and age 20.
 Come help us sleuth out clues as to whether this is the work of a hard working child or an uninhibited adult.

 This event is a partnership between Oregon Cartoon Institute, Oregon Historical Society and 5th Avenue Cinema.